2024–2026 Georgian protests: 5 October–present

 On 26 October, the anniversary of the 2024 election day, the 333rd day of protests was held, with two thousand protestors in a march titled "To the End, Until Victory" in Tbilisi.
 Zourabichvili gave a speech to the marchers, stating that there was "extraordinary solidarity" among anti-government groups and that "the regime has already lost, its days are numbered".

 On 6 November, the 344th day of daily protests, the police succeeded for the first time in preventing the protests from blocking the road on Rustaveli Avenue in Tbilisi.
 The protestors switched their tactics to marching on pavements next to the parliament and through smaller streets near the parliament.
 Protest participants described the legal responses to the protests (fines and imprisonment) as being ineffective, stating that their protest would continue and that their tactics would adapt.

+On 28 November 2025, the anniversary of the first day of protest, two thousand protestors participated in the daily protest, "carrying drums, whistles, placards and flags", marching along Rustaveli Avenue.
+The protests continued almost daily in December 2025 and in early January 2026.
+On 7 January, Zurab Menteshashvili, 61 years old, who was under detention on the criminal charge of having blocked a road during the protests, was on the sixtieth day of a hunger strike aimed at "reach[ing] citizens who remained at home and did join the anti-government protests".

 Methods

 Online social networks, including Facebook, Instagram and TikTok, played a role in the protestors' coordination of many independent self-organizing groups acting as a leaderless structure carrying out social decision-making for organizing the protests in a similar way to those of the Arab Spring.
 These included a Facebook group "Daitove" with about 250,000 participants.
 Ilia Ghlonti, co-founder of Daitove, viewed the protests as illustrating true democracy, "like in Greece", and stated that the absence of microphones and stages in the street protests was a sign of egalitarianism.